-No proof attempted.

-The property has not been validated.

-The property is valid but has dependencies.

-• The property and all its dependencies are valid.
+- No proof attempted. - The property has not been validated. - (a) The property is valid but has dependencies. - The property and all its dependencies are valid.

 WP Goals Panel.
 This panel is dedicated to the WP plug-in.
 It shows the generated proof obligations and their status for each prover.
-By double-clicking an annotation, you can view its mathematical definition in a human readable format.
 By clicking on a prover column, you can also submit a proof obligation to a prover by hand.
 Right-click provides more options depending on the prover, such as proof-script editing for Coq.